scottohara/tvmanager/README.md

 fi
 ```

-For staging/production, if you use Heroku you can specify these config vars using the heroku CLI gem, eg.
+For staging/production, if you use Heroku you can specify these config vars using the heroku toolbelt CLI, eg.

 ```
 heroku config:add TVMANAGER_COUCHDB_URL=http://user:pass@host:port/tvmanager_staging --remote staging